georgeDV2002/gdv-minimal-mp3-player/README.md

 # GDV Minimal MP3 Player

-A lightweight, portable Windows MP3 player focused on simplicity.
+A lightweight, **portable Windows MP3 player** focused on simplicity and control.

-No playlists.
 No libraries.
+No accounts.
+No clutter.

 Just select a folder and listen.

 ---

-## ✨ Features
+## Features

-- Plays all `.mp3` files in a selected folder (alphabetical order)
+- Plays all `.mp3` files from a selected folder (alphabetical order)
+- Clean playback controls:
-- Previous / Play / Next controls
+  - Previous / Play–Pause / Next
-- Progress bar with seeking
+- Progress bar with precise seeking
-- Album artwork display (ID3 embedded covers)
+- Embedded album artwork support (ID3 cover art)
+- Sidebar track list (toggleable, scrollable)
 - Repeat modes:
   - Play playlist once
   - Repeat playlist
   - Repeat current track
-- Portable — no installation required
+- Fully portable — no installation required

 ---

-## 🖥️ Requirements
+## System Requirements

-- Windows 10 / 11
+- Windows 10 or Windows 11
 - No external dependencies required for the user

 ---

-## ▶️ How to use
+## How to Use

-1. Download the latest release
+1. Download the **latest release**
-2. Extract the ZIP
+2. Extract the ZIP file
 3. Run `GDVPlayer.exe`
 4. Select a folder containing MP3 files

+That’s it.

 ---

-## 🔁 Controls
+## Controls

-- **Prev**
+- **Previous**
-  - Restarts current track if more than 3 seconds in
+  - Restarts the current track if more than 3 seconds have played
-  - Otherwise goes to previous track
+  - Otherwise switches to the previous track
 - **Play / Pause**
 - **Next**
 - **Repeat button** cycles between:
-  - No repeat
+  - No repeat (play once)
   - Repeat playlist
   - Repeat current track
+- **Playlist button**
+  - Shows / hides the track list sidebar
+  - Click any track to play instantly

 ---

-## 🔄 Updates
+## Updates

 New versions are released periodically.

-When an update is available, the app will notify you and open the download page.
+When an update is available:
+- The app will notify you on launch
+- Your browser will automatically open the download page

+Simply download the new version and replace the old files.

 ---

+## Portability

+GDV Minimal MP3 Player is fully portable:
+- No installer
+- No registry usage
+- Can be run from any folder or USB drive

+---

-## 📜 License
+## License

 This project is **proprietary software**.

-You may use the application, but you may **not** modify, redistribute, or reverse engineer it.
+You are allowed to:
+- Use the application for personal purposes

+You are **not allowed** to:
+- Modify the application
+- Redistribute the application
+- Reverse engineer the application

 See `LICENSE.txt` for full terms.

-This application uses libVLC (VideoLAN). libVLC is licensed under the GNU LGPL v2.1 or later.

 ---

+## Third-Party Software

+This application uses **libVLC (VideoLAN)**.
+libVLC is licensed under the **GNU LGPL v2.1 or later**.

+---

-## 👤 Author
+## Author

 **Γεώργιος Δ. Βάμβουρας**
-GDV · MP3 Player
+GDV · Minimal MP3 Player